 Speech production is primarily governed by the larynx (or voice box) and the vocal tract.
 Figure 9.6 shows a diagram of the larynx and vocal tract.
 When we speak a vowel, the lungs push a stream of air through the larynx and the vocal folds (commonly referred to as the vocal chords).
-Given the appropriate muscular tension, this stream of air causes the vocal folds to vibrate14.
+Given the appropriate muscular tension, this stream of air causes the vocal folds to vibrate.
 This in turn creates a nearly periodic fluctuation in air pressure passing through the larynx.
 The fundamental frequency of vocal fold vibration is typically around 100 Hz for males and 200 Hz for females.

 This fluctuating air stream then passes through the vocal tract, which is the airway leading from the larynx and through the mouth to the lips.
 The positions of the tongue, lips, and jaw serve to shape the vocal tract, with different positions creating different vowel sounds.
 The different sounds are produced as the vocal tract shapes the spectrum of the pressure signal coming from the larynx.
 Depending upon the vocal tract configuration, different frequencies of the spectrum are emphasized; from Lab 8, we know these frequencies as formants.
 When whispering a vowel, the lungs push air through the larynx, but the vocal folds do not vibrate.
-In this case, the air pressure fluctuation is quite noise-like and generally is not periodic.
-Nevertheless, the tongue, lips and jaw shape the vocal tract just as before to make the various vowel sounds.
+In this case, the air pressure fluctuation is quite

-14In fact, during normal production the vocal folds open and close completely on each cycle of the vibration.
+&lt;sup>14In fact, during normal production the vocal folds open and close completely on each cycle of the vibration.